hellotham/hello-astro/README.md

 - 2.4.0:`@astrojs/images` now support `svg` so no need for special handling
 - 2.4.1: Use rendered frontmatter for blog and doc posts, fixes issue with diagrams not rendering.
 - 2.4.2: Updated packages
+- 3.0.0: Major update:
-- 3.0.0: Use new Astro optimised asset support, new Astro logo, optimised post draft filtering, cleaned up gallery
+  - Use new Astro optimised asset support
+  - new Astro logo
+  - optimised post draft filtering
+  - cleaned up gallery
+  - fixed up SEO errors
+  - cleaned up lint errors
+  - migrated authors and categories to collections and use referential integrity based on Astro 2.5.0
+  - converted social links to a data collection (requires Astro >2.5.0)